DevilDog2001/osTicket-configurations/README.md

 <img src="https://i.imgur.com/MJg4MRI.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now after creating are users we can head over back to the admin panel to create are SLA's.
 Once we are in the admin panel and have selected SLA, select create SLA.
-From there we will create the 3 following SLA'S, SEV-A(1 hour.24/7),SEV-B(8 hour.24/7),SEV-C(8 hour,Business hours)
+From there we will create the 3 following SLA'S <strong>SEV-A(1 hour.24/7),SEV-B(8 hour.24/7),SEV-C(8 hour,Business hours)</strong>
 </p>
 <br />
 <p>